-The village has been the smallest urban residence in Armenia until 2017 when it became a rural-type settlement.
-The first time the city was mentioned by famous Armenian historian Stephen Orbelian, the village was founded as a summer resort for the priests of Tatev Monastery.
-The name is derived from the ancient Armenian word which means summer resort.
+The village used to be the smallest urban residence in Armenia until 2017 when it became a rural-type settlement.
+According to historian Stephen Orbelian, the village was founded as a summer resort for the priests of Tatev Monastery.
+The name is derived from the ancient Armenian word which means ‘summer resort’.

 During that period the village had nearly 4000 residents.
-But in 1975 the plant was closed and the population decreased, which became a reason, that in 2017 it turned into a rural-type settlement.
-Recently on the base of the Soviet copper-molybdenum plant. was opened a branch of the Zangezur Copper and Molybdenum Combine.
+But in 1975 the plant was closed and the population decreased and it became a rural-type settlement.
+Recently on the base of the Soviet copper-molybdenum plant a branch of the Zangezur Copper and Molybdenum Combine.

 The cultural heritage of Dastakert includes a medieval settlement located 2 km northwest of Dastakert, a medieval cemetery in the north of the city, and a khachkar dating back to 1320.
 There is a lithographic inscription on a rock 2 km north of Dastakert which dates back to the 14th century.